ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ### Differences

 - Type Checking vs. Runtime Behavior:
-    - `Literal`: `Literal`s are a static type hint introduced in PEP 586.
+    - `Literal`: `Literal`s are a static type annotation introduced in PEP 586.
       They exist solely for type checking and do not create a distinct runtime type.
       The type checker (and your IDE) knows that only those exact values are allowed, but at runtime, they are ordinary values (e.g., ordinary strings).